 - Can you provide wireless mics for the ceremony?
 If you need a sound system for the wedding itself, it’s okay to ask if the DJ can help out on that end–for an extra cost, of course.

 - What kind of space do you need?
 Find out how much room the DJ needs for equipment, lighting, etc.

 - How do you prefer to be paid?
 We strongly believe that in the year of our Lord 2018, anyone and everyone should take a credit or debit card for payment.
 It’s not a deal breaker if they insist on cash or check, but it would make me consider choosing someone else.

 - Do you require a meal?
 Your caterer will likely set aside meals for vendors.
 Find out if your DJ needs one so you can get an accurate headcount.

-If you ask these 20 questions of your DJ and make sure they’re answered to your satisfaction before the ceremony, you’re sure to have a rocking reception with minimal hassle.
+If you remember these 20 questions to ask your wedding DJ and make sure they’re answered to your satisfaction before the ceremony, you’re sure to have a rocking reception with minimal hassle.